≪ Go to our review of Sound Monitors

 Motorola is a popular company with a recognizable name.
 They make a variety of electronics including cordless and mobile phones, baby monitors, modems, and more.
 Motorola has a long history in consumer electronics and most parents think of them as a quality go-to product when looking for new gear.
 Historically, Motorola has been known for creating quality items at competitive prices.

-This comparison chart provides a quick look at the overall scores for each sound monitor tested in this review.
+This bar graph provides an overview of all the scores for each sound monitor included in our testing.
 The Motorola earned an average score coming in about the middle of the pack.

 The sections below include details on how the Motorola compared to the other products we tested.
-The metric results are used to calculate the overall score with weighting toward sound clarity and ease of use.
+Each one of the individual metric results is used to calculate the overall score with more weight placed on sound clarity and ease of use categories.

 The Motorola earned a 7 of 10 for sound clarity.
 This product has sound quality that is about average, but not the best, even at this price.
 With a maximum volume of 86.8 decibels, the sound received through the parent unit is extremely choppy making it hard to tell if the sound quality is clear, distorted or eve staticky.
 Users won't be able to use the monitor at full volume if the goal is to hear what is happening in baby's room with any kind of accuracy.